 Matt Caren

-I'm interested in human expression—and how we can build technology to understand, enable, and augment it.
+I'm interested in human expression—and how technology can understand, enable, and augment it.

-I believe this work must be deeply interdisciplinary—my research interests include generative AI for expressive music and natural language, computational cognitive science, HCI, digital signal processing, and musical instrument design.
+My interests include AI for expressive music and natural language, computational cognitive science, signal processing, jazz, poetry, and musical instrument design.

 I'm currently an undergrad at MIT, where I study computer science, mathematics, and music.

-I also help run the MIT Voxel Lab, and lead undergraduate committees on AI and interdisciplinary computing at the MIT Schwarzman College of Computing.
+I was also a founding member of the MIT Voxel Lab, and lead undergraduate committees on AI and interdisciplinary computing at the MIT Schwarzman College of Computing.

 Publications